akka/akka/akka-docs/rst/java/http/routing-dsl/directives/future-directives/completeOrRecoverWith.rst

 Description
 -----------
+"Unwraps" a `CompletionStage<T>` and runs the inner route when the stage has failed with the stage's failure exception as an extraction of type ``Throwable``.
-If the ``Future[T]`` succeeds the request is completed using the value's marshaller (this directive therefore requires a marshaller for the future's parameter type to be implicitly available).
-The execution of the inner route passed to this directive is only executed if the given future completed with a failure, exposing the reason of failure as a extraction of type ``Throwable``.
+If the completion stage succeeds the request is completed using the values marshaller (This directive therefore requires a marshaller for the completion stage value type to be provided.)

 To handle the successful case manually as well, use the :ref:`-onComplete-java-` directive, instead.